Most of us take artificial intelligence (or AI) for granted without understanding just how commonplace it has become in our lives.

 But the AI that gets everyone all excited seeks to replace human decision-making.
 This is what we call “machine learning.”

 An AI application can learn from examples, patterns, and reams of data to predict future outcomes and to independently perform tasks without being programmed to do so.
+And assemble information and communicate much like a human, using NLP.

 What is AI’s Potential?